Z1esco/Project-Lab/README.md

 # Degree-Projects
-Compilations of all of my Degree's project.
+Compilations of all of my Degree projects!